 1. UCLA Health Guidelines on Industry Activities

-In an effort to establish clear direction for UCLA Health faculty, staff, and trainees, The David Geffen School of Medicine at UCLA adopted "Guidelines on Industry Activities for the David Geffen School of Medicine at UCLA and the UCLA Medical Enterprise" and FAQ's with respect to relationships with industry.
+In an effort to establish clear direction for UCLA Health faculty, staff, and trainees, The David Geffen School of Medicine at UCLA adopted "Guidelines on Industry Activities for the David Geffen School of Medicine at UCLA and the UCLA Medical Enterprise" with respect to relationships with industry.

 Industry grants to support educational or professional activities must comply with ACGME Standards and must be administered by departments or divisions, and not by the individual faculty member.
 Also, industry representatives may not directly provide meals or other types of food for any educational or professional activity of the David Geffen School of Medicine at UCLA facilities.

 Please note that, while offers of free or discounted goods, gifts, honoraria, or grants for teaching or research programs frequently serve an important and socially beneficial function, they may, in some circumstances, violate the federal Anti-Kickback Statute and similar California state law.

 2. The University of California Health Care Vendor Relations Policy